rswlljms/soccs-blockchain-based-system/blockchain/DEPLOYMENT_GUIDE.md

 - Ensure blockchain signer is restarted
 - Check network matches (testnet vs mainnet)

+### Method Name Shows as Hex (e.g., 0x4a8f7a62)
+**Problem**: Blockchain explorer shows hexadecimal values instead of readable function names like `recordTransaction` or `recordBudget`.

+**Cause**: The contract is not verified on the blockchain explorer, so it cannot decode function selectors to readable names.

+**Solution**: Verify your contract on the blockchain explorer (see Step 8 above).
+Once verified:
+- Function calls will show readable names (e.g., `recordTransaction`, `recordBudget`)
+- Transaction details will be human-readable
+- Contract source code will be visible and verified

+**Quick Fix**:
+1. Go to your blockchain explorer (Etherscan, BSCScan, etc.)
+2. Navigate to your contract address
+3. Click the **Contract** tab
+4. Click **Verify and Publish**
+5. Follow the verification steps in Step 8 above
+6. After verification (30-60 seconds), refresh the page
+7. Method names will now display correctly

 ## Important Notes

 ⚠️ **Security Warning**: Never commit your `.env` file with real private keys to version control!